Characteristics of a Palm Tree

 What type of leaves do palm trees have?

 Palm trees have evergreen leaves usually Referred to as Fronds.
-They're either pinnate, resembling feathers, or palmate, resembling fans.
+They're almost always either pinnate, resembling feathers, or palmate, resembling fans.

 • Fronds grow at the crown of the trunk, for that distinctive palm canopy.